Q-1. What

 sites for pumped hydropower already developed, there is no cost effective method

-our recent ASME paper on Energy Storage.)
+of storing energy.
+(See our 2010 ASME paper on Energy

-WindFuels will only draw power during off-peak
+WindFuels will only draw

-hours when there is excess renewable energy available at very
+power during off-peak hours when there is excess renewable

 low cost.
 Off-peak power rates are often under